belgattitude/compare-package-managers/README.md

 The CI fetch cache (time taken for the github action to load and extract the cache archive) differences happens can be explained by:

 - PNPM dedupe differently that explains the difference in sizes (see below).
+- YARN with supportedArchitectures: current does not download extra binaries (ie: linux+musl)
 - When yarn use mixed-compression the internal github zstd don't compress the yarn zip archives.

 But in my experience the fetch cache is varying a lot between runs.